FLASH FICTION: One-On-One Instruction by Gila Green

 WEEKS AT A GLANCE:

-Week 1: What is flash fiction?
+What is flash fiction?
 Is it very short story writing or a branch of poetry?
-In-class assignment: Generate ideas for flash fiction pieces.
+Assignment: Generate ideas for flash fiction pieces.

-Week 2: Refine your premise; the route to great flash is to cling to your focus.
-In-class assignment: Write a premise and then write a micro-flash (100-200 words) based on this premise.
+Refine your premise: the route to great flash is to cling to your focus.
+Assignment: Write a premise and then write a micro-flash (100-200 words) based on this premise.

-Week 3: Imagery: can’t flash without it.
-In-class assignment: write a thread of imagery that weaves through a micro-flash.
+Imagery: can’t flash without it.
+Assignment: write a thread of imagery that weaves through a micro-flash.

-Week 4: Double entendre deepens your flash without extending your wordcount.
-In-class assignment: Use double entendre in a micro-flash piece.
+Double entendre deepens your flash without extending your wordcount.
+Assignment: Use double entendre in a micro-flash piece.

-Week 5: Editing for impact with a focus on diction and dialogue.
-In-class assignment: Edit your favorite past micro-flash piece and extend it, paying close attention to word choice and dialogue.
+Editing for impact with a focus on diction and dialogue.
+Assignment: Edit your favorite past micro-flash piece and extend it, paying close attention to word choice and dialogue.
 From now until the end of the course, you should be working with a full flash piece.

-Week 6: Editing for impact with a focus on pace.
-In-class assignment: Edit your full flash paying close attention to pace.
+Editing for impact with a focus on pace.
+Assignment: Edit your full flash paying close attention to pace.

 Materials needed: All written materials in the form of lectures, ebooks, story links, etc. are provided by the instructor.